 Your glasses measurements

 The lasik procedure can correct shortsightedness up to -8.00 diopters, farsightedness up to +4.00 diopters and astigmatism up to -5.00 diopters.
-If you do not know your measurements we recommend that you come in for a free assessment which will determine these measurements.
+If you do not know your glasses or contact lens measurements you can usually get this information from your optometrist.
 There may be other surgical options like lens replacement surgery if you are outside this range.

 Glasses measurements usually become stable after the age of 20.
 We advise that you should be at least 20 years of age and your glasses measurements should have been stable for at least one year.